 Criteria for determining Conditional Status:

-Your Head of School may require you to meet with your course coordinator, perhaps develop a plan of action, or utilise the Return to Good Standing Plan.
+Students are permitted to continue with their course, with possible conditions.
+You may be required to meet with your course coordinator, perhaps develop a plan of action, or utilise the Return to Good Standing Plan.
 This may help you identify the issues that have been affecting your studies.
 You should also be informed of the support services available to you at Curtin.